New Jersey Assault Victim Lawyers

 Compensation for Assault Victims in NJ

 An assault is a crime in which the victim fears for his or her own safety due to threats or attempts to harm by another individual.
 This may be accompanied by battery which is a harmful, non-consensual touching.
 Many times these two acts occur together and may be simply referred to as an assault.
 If you have been the victim of an assault, it is your right to file criminal charges against the person who assaulted you.
-With the representation of an experienced New Jersey injury lawyer you may be able to recover monetary compensation for your injuries.
+With the representation of an experienced New Jersey premises liability lawyer you may be able to recover monetary compensation for your injuries.

 Types of Assault